 This chapter outlines information for multi-agency practitioners in relation to the provision of care and support for adult prisoners and people in approved premises (including bail accommodation).
-Such adults should have needs assessed by the local authority, and where they are eligible services will be provided by the local authority.
+Such adults should have their needs assessed by the local authority, and where they are eligible services should be provided by the local authority.
 Where a prisoner is not eligible for their needs to be met by the local authority, they will be met by the prison.

 - 1. Introduction